amitschang/rpl/README.md

 `arrow`, `petgraph`, `serde`, `serde_json`, `uuid`, `tempfile`, `thiserror`.
 No async runtime, no RPC framework, no external services required for local use.

+### Utilities for column operations

+Common patterns like renaming, dropping, and passthrough transformations are provided as utilities, reducing boilerplate for simple common tasks on arrow record batches.
+Available via `RecordBatchExt` trait methods, including:

+- `append_column(name, array)`
+- `drop_column(name)`
+- `rename_column(old_name, new_name)`
+- `column_as::<T>(name) -> Result<&T>`

+### Utilities for execution tracking and reporting

+Per batch-task timing and lineage are available in `Output` metadata.
+The `PipelineTracker` utility aggregates this information across batches, deduplicating at fan-out points, to provide live progress reporting and a final execution summary.

 ## Example

 ### Defining and running a pipeline locally